aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getHeightRatioToChart() {#getHeightRatioToChart--}

+<b>@deprecated.</b> Please use the 'heightRatioToChart' property instead.
 Gets or sets the height of plot-area bounding box in units of ratio of the chart area.

 ```javascript
 getHeightRatioToChart() : number;